prodnw/rsdkv4-plus/README.md

 - `RETRO_USE_HW_RENDER`: Enables the Hardware Renderer used by the main menu and touch controls UI.
 Takes a boolean, defaults to `on`.
 - `RETRO_ORIGINAL_CODE`: Removes any custom code. *A playable game will not be built with this enabled.* Takes a boolean, defaults to `off`.
 - `RETRO_SDL_VERSION`: *Only change this if you know what you're doing.* Switches between using SDL1 or SDL2.
 Takes an integer of either `1` or `2`, defaults to `2`.
 - `RETRO_USE_STEAM`: Enables the use of the SteamAPI, which can detects if you own [Sonic Origins](https://store.steampowered.com/app/1794960/Sonic_Origins/) and enable features specific to Origins.
-It also detects if you own [Sonic Origins Plus](https://store.steampowered.com/app/2343200/Sonic_Origins__Plus_Expansion_Pack/) and enables those features as well.
+It also detects if you own [Sonic Origins Plus](https://store.steampowered.com/app/2343200/Sonic_Origins__Plus_Expansion_Pack/) and enables those features as well, defaults to `off`.
+- `RETRO_USE_DISCORD` : Toggles whether or not Discord RPC is enabled, defaults to `off`.
+- `RETRO_USE_CURL` : Adds support for cURL, which is used for loading websites, defaults to `off`.
+- `RETRO_ACCEPT_OLD_SYNTAX` : Adds back aliases that were previously defined within the engine and not the script, allowing compatibility for mods that were made with the old syntax, defaults to `off`.

 ## Unofficial Branches
 Follow the installation instructions in the readme of each branch.